jranger615/T500-TAP/README.md

  <H1>T500 TAP Guide for Stock HOT END</h1>
 I am providing instructions for a 3D Printed OptTap V2.4 RC8 or the CHAOTICLAB Voron Tap V2.0.
 Below I will list the details of Each/

+> [!IMPORTANT]
+>All changes ive made are based off previous cfg files using KAMP developed by Trist0ne via https://github.com/Trist0ne/T500-Configuration-Public/tree/main.
+Please make sure you start with is configurations before you continue or some of this may not work

 <h4>OptTap V2.4 RC8</h4>